 San Antonio Birth Injury Attorney

 The birth of a new child is often the greatest blessing a family will ever experience; a time for joy and celebration.
 Unfortunately, many families find themselves left with heartbreak and confusion on the day of their child’s birth when preventable birth injuries threaten the health and safety of their tiny loved ones.

 A 2009 study by the Centers for Disease Control and Prevention found that over the last decade, childbirth emergencies during delivery have increased by 75%, while post-delivery complications over the same time period have more than doubled.
 In fact, a staggering 52,000 women are affected each year by severe birth complications.

 While some of those complications are sadly unavoidable, many are entirely preventable.
-When doctors, nurses and hospital staff members fail to take proper precautions and follow established procedures, the life and well-being of the child is put on the line.
+When doctors, nurses and hospital staff members fail to take proper precautions and follow established procedures, the life and well-being of the child are put on the line.
 Small mistakes made at this crucial point in a child’s life can lead to severe long-term consequences for both the child and the mother.
-Our San Antonio Birth Injury Lawyer, Justin Hill, is here to answer any questions you might have regarding medical negligence during delivery of your child.
+Our San Antonio Birth Injury Lawyer, Justin Hill, is here to answer any questions you might have regarding medical negligence during the delivery of your child.